 HUNTING PREDATORS IN TEXAS

-With the exception of a single goose hunt near Katy, Texas with some co-workers, he never went hunting again.
+With the exception of a single goose hunt near Katy, Texas with co-workers, he never went hunting again.
 Worked for me!

 I have been present at only one hunt.
 When I was a junior in high school, my boyfriend took me to a fox hunt late one Friday night after a football game.
 I didn’t know what to expect, but I trusted the young man.
 He was a good guy.

-Someone had brought hunting dogs, hounds.
-They were excited and loud, eager to get going.
+Hunting dogs were excited and loud, eager to get going.
 I don’t remember horses being present.
 We left after a few minutes as I had curfew.

-About an hour before sunset, a caravan of pickup trucks carrying horses and dogs arrived.
-They rattled across the dam and gunned their engines up the deep sandy road behind our cabin and on into the deep woods.
+About an hour before sunset, a caravan of pickup trucks carrying horses and dogs rattled across the dam and gunned their engines up the deep sandy road behind our cabin and on into the deep post oak woods.
 All of the pickups carried at least one passenger, and all sported long guns secured in racks behind bench seats.
 Most of the men wore snap shirts and western cowboy straw hats or gimme caps.
 We watched the parade go by with big eyes, assuming they had come to kill the predator.
 It was oddly exciting.

 Perhaps three years ago, I heard that one of my neighbors reported seeing a black panther from across the lake.
 Black panthers look a great deal like jaguarundis but weigh at least three times as much.
 Of course, I think she saw a jaguarundi, and if she knew about my sighting, she would probably think that I saw a panther.
 I’m not afraid of a jaguarundi, but I am afraid of a panther.
 I have learned to be more careful on my walks.